kateemartinezz/Multidimensional-Poverty-for-APIS-PH/README.md

 Ensure you have the following dependencies installed:

-- Excel
+- Microsoft Excel
-- Required R libraries
+- Required R libraries and R software
 - GeoDa tools (for Spatial Regression)
+- Gretl

 ## Usage